Sacred Coherence

 The Top of the Hierarchy

-The interesting question is what sits on top, and the traditional candidates are familiar.
+What sits on top?
+The traditional candidates are familiar.
 Religious hierarchies crown divine command and subordinate everything else — desire, custom, sometimes evidence — to it.
 Utilitarianism crowns aggregate happiness and will, in a pinch, sacrifice individual rights to the sum.
 Libertarianism crowns individual freedom and accepts the collective costs.
 Cultures crown their own customs and call the coronation tradition.

 What Coherence Is